El SalvadorOfficial Name: Republic of El Salvador

 San Salvador, El Salvador

 El Salvador, officially the Republic of El Salvador, is the smallest and the most densely populated country in Central America.
-It is a democratic country with a developing economy.
+It is a democratic country with a developing economy; the official language is Spanish.
+El Salvador borders the Pacific Ocean on the south, and the countries of Guatemala to the west and Honduras to the north and east.
+Its easternmost region lies on the coast of the Gulf of Fonseca, opposite Nicaragua.
+The country's capital and largest city is San Salvador, accessible by El Salvador’s International Airport at Comalapa.
 Tourism facilities are not fully developed.
-The capital is San Salvador, accessible by El Salvador's International Airport at Comalapa.
-The U.S. dollar has been the primary currency in El Salvador since 2001, and the economy is fully dollarized.
+The U.S. dollar has been the primary currency in El Salvador since 2001.
 U.S. citizens traveling with U.S. dollars should not exchange them for colones.
-Read the Department of State Background Notes on El Salvador for additional information on U.S. - El Salvador Relations.
+Read the Department of State’s Fact Sheet on El Salvador for additional information on U.S. - El Salvador Relations.

 Entry, Exit & Visa Requirements